MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/porting-xbox-live-code-from-xdk-to-uwp.md

 <a name="_Setting_up_and"></a>

-## Setting up and configuring your project in Partner Center and XDP
+## Setting up and configuring your project in Partner Center

 A UWP title that uses Xbox Live services needs to be configured in [Partner Center](https://partner.microsoft.com/dashboard).